Armenian genocide: what victims’ descendants demand from Turkey 106 years later

 April 24 is the official Day of Remembrance of the Victims of the Armenian Genocide.

-The Armenian Genocide denotes the massacre of Armenians in Ottoman Turkey in 1915.
-Before that, about two and a half million Armenians lived on the territory of the Ottoman Empire.
 As a result of the killings and mass deportation, more than half of them died.
 Hundreds of thousands moved to other countries by land and sea.
-It was after these events that large Armenian communities were formed in different parts of the world.
+It was after these events that large Armenian diasporas were formed in different parts of the world.

 Armenia, several Western countries and international organizations officially recognize those events as genocide.
-Turkey categorically does not accept such a formulation.
+Turkey categorically does not.

-Briefly about how the story continues to resonate 105 years later: how the topic of genocide ceased to be banned in Soviet Armenia, how relations with Turkey have developed in recent years and why recognition of the fact of genocide is necessary.
+Below: how the story continues to resonate 106 years later, how the topic of genocide ceased to be banned in Soviet Armenia, how relations with Turkey have developed in recent years and why recognition of the fact of genocide is necessary.

 Remembering the Genocide in the Soviet Union

-Any mention of the Armenian genocide in the Soviet Union was impossible or even fraught with criminal prosecution.
+Any mention of the Armenian genocide in the Soviet Union was impossible and fraught with the potential for criminal prosecution.
 The situation changed in 1965.
-The first secretary of the Central Committee of the Communist Party of Armenia, Yakov Zarobyan, was able to get the consent of the highest Soviet elite to celebrate the 50th anniversary of the tragic events in Armenia.
+The first secretary of the Central Committee of the Communist Party of Armenia, Yakov Zarobyan, was able to get the consent of the highest Soviet elite to mark the 50th anniversary of the tragic events in Armenia.

-But agreement was given with the condition that in the process of carrying out commemorative activities, territorial issues not be raised.
+But agreement was given on the condition that in the process of carrying out commemorative activities, territorial issues not be raised.
 This pertains to lands where the Armenians originally lived before being expelled from Turkey.
 People somehow became aware of Moscow’s demand.
-In Yerevan, leaflets were circulated calling on April 24 to take part in a protest rally on Lenin Square.
+In Yerevan, leaflets were circulated calling for the public to take part in a protest rally on Lenin Square on April 24.

 According to eyewitnesses, tens of thousands of people gathered at the rally.
 The police’s attempt to disperse it did not produce results – a crowd of thousands sat on the asphalt, ignoring the demand to go home.